Puerto Rico looks to rebuild with AI, ‘internet of things’

-BAYAMON, Puerto Rico (AP) — Puerto Rico’s governor says he hopes a new technology center can help the U.S. territory incorporate artificial intelligence and internet-connected devices as it rebuilds from Hurricane Maria.
+BAYAMON, Puerto Rico (AP) — Puerto Rico’s governor said Monday that he hopes a new technology center can help the U.S. territory incorporate artificial intelligence and internet -connected devices as it rebuilds from Hurricane Maria.

-Gov. Ricardo Rossello said Monday that the lab located in the northern city of Bayamon will be completed in four months and will be run by a local company, Engine-4.
-It will receive resources and help from companies including Intel, AT&T, IBM and Hewlett-Packard.
+Gov. Ricardo Rossello said the lab located in the northern city of Bayamon will be completed in four months and will be run by a local company, Engine-4.
+It will receive resources and help from companies including Intel, AT&T, IBM, Microsoft and Hewlett-Packard.

-He said Intel will create an innovation center within the lab to focus on artificial intelligence technology, “Internet of Things” devices and drones.
+“The opportunities are enormous,” he said.
+“It allows us to take these ideas and give them shape.”

-Rossello said he expects some projects will help create “smart cities” with features that might include technologies to detect flooding in the event of a storm.
+He said Intel will create an innovation center within the lab to focus on artificial intelligence technology, “internet of things” devices and drones.

 Most Read Business Stories